eHag-FRU/Pong/README.md

 # Pong
-I decided to make a game to show my Java skills, and decided to do Pong.
+I decided to make a game to show my Java skills, and decided to do Pong a single player pratice version of pong (bouncing off of a pratice wall).
 While Pong is overdone, I thought it would be a simple game to make as my first.
 This game utilizes the LibGDX game library.